raosahil04/hello-world/README.md

-# reads array of integers
+# array of integers
-just trying out
+reads an array of integers from the user, calculates the average of the integers, and prints the result.